Child Safeguarding Statement and Risk Assessment

 3. The school has the following procedures in place to address the risks of harm identified in this assessment –

-Training of school personnel in Child Protection matters Harm not recognised or reported promptly
+Training of school personnel in Child Protection matters

 Child Safeguarding Statement & DES procedures made available to all staff